newjersey/navigator.business.nj.gov/content/src/fundings/dep-vehicle-charging.md

 displayName: workplace-vehicle-charging
 urlSlug: vehicle-charging-grant
 id: dep-vehicle-charging
+sidebarCardBodyText: This program provides grants to offset the cost of purchasing electric vehicle charging stations.
+The program expands New Jersey’s growing network of electric vehicle infrastructure, allowing residents, businesses, and government agencies to purchase and drive electric vehicles.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: This program provides grants to offset the cost of purchasing electric vehicle charging stations.
-The program expands New Jersey’s growing network of electric vehicle infrastructure, allowing residents, businesses, and government agencies to purchase and drive electric vehicles.
+  This program provides grants to offset the cost of purchasing electric vehicle charging stations for your business.
+The program supports the expansion of New Jersey’s electric vehicle infrastructure, allowing you, as a resident, business, or government agency, to purchase and drive electric vehicles.

 callToActionLink: https://www.nj.gov/dep/grantandloanprograms/aqes-evcharge.htm
 callToActionText: Learn More
 fundingType: grant